-- 1. Timing will begin when the team is announced to take the floor. - 2.
+- 1. Timing will begin with the first word or sound of music to start the performance. - 2.
 Teams may stage props immediately following the conclusion of the team before them, but this staging must be timely so that it does not disrupt the flow of the competition and cause any delay.
 Outdoor elements (wind and sun) should be taken into consideration when determining how props will be handled. - 3.
-Each performance must consist of the following performance sections; however you may determine the order of the sections.
-Sections cannot be split up.
+Each performance must consist of the following performance sections, however you may determine the order of the sections.